Interested in the world of dark ale? The difference between stouts and porters is likely a question you have asked yourself.

 Because really, there’s no one true or absolute answer to which style is right for you.

-Trying to compare a stout and porter is like trying to compare coffee such as arabica or robusta.
+Trying to compare a very stout beer and porter is like trying to compare coffee such as arabica or robusta.

 There are people who prefer one over the other, but there is no clear winner.
 Whether you prefer stouts or porters is completely up to you.